 This course provides students with concepts relating to problem solving and decision making.
-Topics include decision making in the emergency and non-emergency setting, group dynamics and group think phenomenon.
+Topics include decision making in the emergency and non-emergency setting, group dynamics and the group thinking phenomenon.
 Upon course completion, students should be able to begin to use critical thinking skills to solve problems and make appropriate decisions.